openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

   UpgradeTask details.
 - Administrator can query the UpgradeTask to check the status and result of the upgrade.

+The upgrade scripts will be enhanced to work directly from the command-line - in which case the error/info messages will be logged to console; or invoked from within the container - which will update the error/info messages to the UpgradeTask status spec.

+### Backward Compatibility

+Since this design re-uses the upgrade scripts, the users will have the option to upgrade the pools and volumes via the same procedure followed in earlier scripts.

+In addition, there will be an option to upgrade via `kubectl` using the steps detailed below.

 ### Design Choices/Decisions